 The task for which a conscript is trained and the related service period is determined based on selections made in the brigade-level units.
+The majority of conscripts serve 347 days.
 This is why, when entering service, you should always be prepared to serve the maximum period of service, i.e. 347 days.

 More specific information about the length of service is available at the call-ups and by directly contacting the brigade-level unit responsible for the training in question.
-Contact information can be found on page 66 of this booklet.
+Contact information can be found on page 66of this booklet.